emporous/universalreference.io/blog/2022-08-21-welcome/index.md

 tags: [uor, hello, emporous]
 ---

-The Emporous Framework community welcomes your participation!
+The Emporous community welcomes your participation!
 Questions, feedback, and contributions are the life blood of any new project and we hope to hear from you!

 ![points](./points.jpg)